MinnowBoard-org/website/elements/tuto-reader/tutorials/updating_your_firmware/docs/updating-your-firmware.md

 fix issues.
 This tutorial explains how to check and update your board's firmware to the latest release.

+MinnowBoard Turbot boards enable two methods to update the firmware.
+The simple method for most people appears in the UEFI bootloader update tool detailed below.
+The other option is direct firmware flashing via SPI Flash tool, detailed [here](tutorials/update-firmware-using-spi-tool), which allows you to complete a full flash in 60 seconds, updating firmware on many boards quickly.
+This is also the method to recover a bricked device after failed UEFI firmware update tool.

 ### The general process

 1. Find out which firmware version your MinnowBoard Turbot is running